 Featured in artist and singer Pharell’s documentary for Palladium shoes, the Chim Pom Super Rats are both scary and entertaining.

-4,119 clicks in 123 w
+Research: 4,825 clicks in 235 w

 Concept: Chim Pom Super Rats